moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/foreign-assets-erc20.md

 !!! note
     The foreign assets ERC-20 precompile does not include `deposit` and `withdraw` functions and subsequent events expected from a wrapped token contract, such as WETH.

-## Interact with the Solidity Interface {: #interact-with-the-solidity-interface }

-### Add Token to MetaMask {: #add-token-to-metamask }
+## Add Token to an EVM Wallet {: #add-token-to-evm-wallet }

-If you want to interact with your appchain's registered foreign assets like you would with an ERC-20 in MetaMask, you can add them to your wallet using the precompile address prefix and the asset ID.
+If you want to interact with your appchain's registered foreign assets like you would with an ERC-20, you can add them to your wallet using the precompile address prefix and the asset ID.
+This section will walk you through adding a foreign asset to [MetaMask](/builders/toolkit/ethereum-api/wallets/metamask/){target=\_blank}.

-To get started, open up MetaMask and make sure you are [connected to your appchain](/builders/toolkit/ethereum-api/wallets/metamask/) and:
+To get started, open up MetaMask and make sure you are connected to your appchain and:

 1. Switch to the **Tokens** tab
 2. Click on **Import tokens**